 The Stutsman County Recorder's Office is the land record office and maintains, for perpetuity, any and all types of documents that affect title to real property.
 The land records ensure a permanent record of property ownership and complete title information for each county in the state.

 The recorded and filed information processed by the county recorder is used by county officials, land owners, business enterprises and the general public.
 All information recorded and filed is public record with the exception of filed wills.
 The real estate recorded is the basis for the auditor's assessment rolls and the tax collection process of the treasurer.

 Some of the duties performed in the county recorder's office are as follows:

 - Record all instrument/documents affecting title to real property.
 Maintain grantor/grantee indexes and land tract indexes.
 Maintain a retrievable back-up of all real estate recordings.

 - The county recorder's office issues marriage licenses and performs marriage ceremonies upon request and appointment.
 The Recorder's Office has marriage licenses on file dating back to 1884 for those issued in Stutsman County.
 The staff is able to check the entire state of North Dakota to find where a marriage license was issued and where the marriage ceremony took place through the statewide computer system.
 Anyone needing a certified or plain copy may contact the Recorder's Office.

 - Wills are filed in the Recorder's Office for a fee.

 - The County Recorder's Office is the Passport agent for Stutsman County.
 Forms are available for new passport books and passport cards and for those wishing to renew their present passports.
-Photos, which are a requirement for all passport applications, may also be taken at the Courthouse.
+Our office also takes passport photos so you can get everything done in one stop.

 Fees for the County Recorder's Office are statutory fees set by the North Dakota Legislature.